 Since 2010, USAID has administered the Emergency Food Security Program (EFSP), which supports activities including local and regional procurement of food, as well as cash transfers and vouchers in emergency contexts.
 EFSP is a complement to Food for Peace Title II emergency in-kind food aid donations and is utilized when in-kind food aid cannot arrive in time or other forms of assistance are more appropriate due to local market conditions.
-In July 2016, EFSP was permanently authorized by the Global Food Security Act.
+In October 2018, EFSP was reauthorized by the Global Food Security Reauthorization Act.